 Van Gogh Museum

-With a room right on the canal at Radisson Blu Hotel, Amsterdam you are within walking and biking distance to these top three museums.
-Why not hire out a bike and pedal your way through the city instead of using public transport?
+With a room right on the canal at Radisson Blu Hotel, Amsterdam City Center you are within walking and biking distance to these top three museums.
+Why not hire a bike and pedal your way through the city instead of using public transport?
 Green Budget Bikes are just down the road from the hotel and offer normal bikes, tandems and more.

 Berlin is saturated in culture and controversial history making it a place that will interest every kind of traveler.
 Learn the story of the monumental wall and its fall at Checkpoint Charlie and the Berlin Wall Memorial.